seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 Despite the account not being visible publicly, and several things being broken, I have continued to work somewhat normally.
 I can't let it derail all my progress.
 During the first 3 days of the flag, I did image file uploads in full, but as of 2022 July 22nd, I have finally made the decision to stop Git-image part A work, but still do Git-image part B work.
 I have also been rethinking how I will operate after this is over.

-## What was done, and what should have been done
+## What was done and what should have been done

 ### What GitHub did